-19 Next-generation networks
+19 Next-Generation Access networks

-How are next-generation networks (NGN) regulated?
+How are NGA networks regulated?

-There are no specific regulations on NGN.
+There are no specific regulations on NGA networks.
 In this regard, the GTL and its ancillary regulations only rule over the telecommunication services, but not over the networks through which such services are provided.
 The services may always be rendered if the relevant operator fulfils the applicable technical regulations.